thruthesky/flutterflow_libraries/docs/user.md

 ## Blocking User

+### Database structure for Blocking

+- `/users/<uid> { blockedUsers: [ ... ] }`: The uid of other users will be saved in the login user's Firestore document.
+  - When the user A blocks the other user B, B's uid is saved in `/users/A/{ blockedUsers: [ B ] }`.
+  - It's the string of uid.
+Not the reference of the user.

+### blocking a user

 - To block a user, you can call `blockUser` custom action to block a user.
-Or you can simply create your own Backend Query to save the other user's uid into the `blockedUsers` array field in your user document.
+  - Or you can simply create your own Backend Query to save the other user's uid into the `blockedUsers` array field in your user document.

 - The `blockUser` custom action will save the user's uid into the `blockedUsers` array field.
-And the `blockedUsers` will be mirrored to `/blocked-users/<my-uid>/` by the `_mirrorUserData` method in the super library.
-So, you will simply save the other user uid into `blockedUsers` field of your own document.
+  - And the `blockedUsers` field will be mirrored to `/blocked-users/<my-uid>/` by the `_mirrorUserData` method in the super library automatically.

-### Unblocking User
+### Un-blocking a User

-- Super library does not provide any method to detect if a user is blocked by you or now because it's so easy.
-And it will be more complicated with super library.
+- Super library does not provide any method to detect if a user is blocked by the login user or not to make it simple.
+  - It's too easy to provide a helper logic.
 - To know if a user is blocked or not, simply do the way how the FlutterFlow goes
   - The `blockedUsers` is in your document.
 Meaning, it will be automatically synced with the `Authenticated User` variable in FlutterFlow.
-So, you don't need to query to the Firestore to know if someone is blocked by you or not.
+    - So, you don't need to query to the Firestore to know if someone is blocked by you or not.
   - To display if the user is blocked or not, check if the user's uid is in the `blockedUsers` of `Authenticated User`.
-And if the uid exists, then the user is blocked and you can unblock the user.
+    - And if the uid exists, then the user is blocked and you can unblock the user.
     - Again super library does not provide any method for this.
 You can simply query the Firestore to remove the other user's uid from `blockedUsers` array field.
-      - And the super library will automatically remove the user's uid from the Realtime Database.
+- The super library will automatically remove the user's uid from the Realtime Database if the uid is removed from the `blockedUsers` array field the user's document.

+### Listing the blocked users

+- Simply list the users of `blockedUsers` in the user's document.
+- And remove the uid of the user from the `blockedUsers` in the user's document to rmeove the user from the blocked list.

+## Widgets

+### BlockedUser

+This widget listens the blocked users in th Realtime Database and build the UI based on the status of the block.
+This widget is usefuly on custom coding.
+You may not use it in the FlutterFlow canvas directly.

+## Security

+- We recommend locking the document to prevent unauthorized access.
+Instead, use the `UserAvatar` and `DisplayName` widgets to display user information.
+  - This is because the user document in Firestore may contain private information such as phone numbers or email addresses.
+  - And the `UserAvatar` and `DisplayName` access data from the Realtime Database where there should be no private information.